 You asked us to be stewards of Your creation.
 We have failed, and so plead for your counsel.

-Show us how we can use our God given gifts to repair the harm of our greed.

-and to have the courage to stand up and fight.

-With faith in your guidance,

-Holy Spirit help us.

-(adapted from'Lamplighters' Forum)

-Most High, good Lord,
+Show us how we can use our God given gifts to repair the harm of our greed, and to have the courage to stand up and fight.
+With faith in your guidance, Holy Spirit help us.
+Amen. (adapted from'Lamplighters' Forum) Most High, good Lord, with all Your creatures, especially Sir Brother Sun who is the day, and through whom You give us light.

-You revealed to St. Francis

-that You are the Father of all creation and

-that all creatures are related as brothers and sisters - and our brothers and sisters.
+You revealed to St. Francis that You are the Father of all creation and that all creatures are related as brothers and sisters - and our brothers and sisters.